annaserba/anna-serba/src/pages/blog/post-1.md

 *   S - Single-responsiblity.
 A class should have one and only one reason to change, meaning that a class should have only one job
 *   O - Open-closed.
 Objects or entities should be open for extension but closed for modification
-*   L - Liskov Substitution
+*   L - Liskov Substitution.
+Every subclass or derived class should be substitutable for their base or parent class.
 *   I - Interface Segregation
 *   D - Dependency Inversion.
 Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.